Questions? Contact us: info@masondatacenterfacts.org

 • Aims to limit interference with private property “as much as possible”

+Status: referred to the House Energy Committee; as of public reporting, no hearing has been scheduled.
 Contact your state representative to express support for stronger property rights protections.

 Stay Informed & Get Involved